 Preparing the block wood

 The wood used for the carving blocks has received treatment and kiln dry, making it perfect for carving.
-This listing is for a bag of 4 wood blanks with template cut made by hand out of basswood.
+This listing is for a bag of 4 wood blanks with a template cut made by hand out of basswood.
 You can have the paper design provided for each blank.

 Steps involved in carving a block of wood

-Some Ideas of finishes
+Some ideas for finishes

 There are two types of finishes, surface film-forming and penetrating.
 Surface finishes include oil-modified urethane, polyurethane, polyacrylic, conversion varnish, water-based urethane, spar varnish, lacquer, shellac, and aluminum oxide.
-Penetrating finishes include raw tung oil, boiled linseed oil, teak oil, Danish oil, wood stains, waxes, hard wax oils, mineral oil, and any other product labeled as oil.
+Penetrating finishes include raw tung oil, boiled linseed oil, teak oil, Danish oil, wood stains, waxes, hard wax oils, mineral oil, and other products labeled as oil.

 Differentiating between surface and penetrating finishes helps you see how they interact with a non-porous surface, like glass.
-Film-forming finishes dry into hard coatings, penetrating finishes sit on the surface and dry into soft films.
+Film-forming finishes dry into hard coatings, and penetrating finishes sit on the surface and dry into soft films.